tigefa4u/gitlabhq/doc/ci/yaml/README.md

 This example creates three paths of execution:

-1. The Linux: the `linux:rspec` and `linux:rubocop` will be run as soon as the `linux:build` finishes, and will not wait for any other jobs in prior stages
+1. The Linux: the `linux:rspec` and `linux:rubocop` jobs will be run as soon as the `linux:build` job finishes, and will not wait for any other jobs in prior stages

-1. The Mac: the `mac:rspec` and `mac:rubocop` will be run as soon as the `mac:build` finishes, and will not wait for any other jobs in prior stages
+1. The Mac: the `mac:rspec` and `mac:rubocop` jobs will be run as soon as the `mac:build` job finishes, and will not wait for any other jobs in prior stages

-1. The `production` will be executed as soon as all previous jobs did finish, in this case: `linux:build`, `linux:rspec`, `linux:rubocop`, `mac:build`, `mac:rspec`, `mac:rubocop`.
+1. The `production` job will be executed as soon as all previous jobs finish; in this case: `linux:build`, `linux:rspec`, `linux:rubocop`, `mac:build`, `mac:rspec`, `mac:rubocop`.

-The requirements of using `needs:`:
+#### Requirements and limitations for using `needs:`:

+1. If `needs:` is set to point to a job that is not instantiated because of `only/except` rules or otherwise does not exist, it will act as if no `needs:` keyword was set (see [gitlab-ce#65446](https://gitlab.com/gitlab-org/gitlab-ce/issues/65446)),
-1. If `needs:` is used with `dependencies:`, the `dependencies:` needs to be subset of `needs:`,
+1. If `needs:` is used with `dependencies:`, `dependencies:` needs to be defined under `needs:`,
-2. It is impossible to have `needs: []` (empty needs), the job always needs to depend on something, unless this is the job in the first stage,
+1. It is impossible for now to have `needs: []` (empty needs), the job always needs to depend on something, unless this is the job in the first stage (see [gitlab-ce#65504](https://gitlab.com/gitlab-org/gitlab-ce/issues/65504)),
-3. If the `needs:` refer to job that is marked as `parallel:`, the current job will depend on all parallel jobs created.
+1. If `needs:` refers to job that is marked as `parallel:`, the current job will depend on all parallel jobs created.
-4. The `needs:` similar to `dependencies:` needs to use jobs from prior stages, this means that it is impossible to create circular dependencies or depend on jobs in the current stage.
+1. `needs:` similar to `dependencies:` in that needs to use jobs from prior stages, this means that it is impossible to create circular dependencies or depend on jobs in the current stage (see [gitlab-ce#65505](https://gitlab.com/gitlab-org/gitlab-ce/issues/65505)).
-5. If `needs:` is not defined, the job will run after all jobs from prior stages finished.
+1. If `needs:` is not defined, the job will run after all jobs from prior stages finished (as normal.)
-6. The `needs:` behavior is respected only when system-wide feature flag of GitLab is enabled the `ci_dag_support`.
+1. The `needs:` behavior is respected only when system-wide feature flag of GitLab is enabled the `ci_dag_support`.

 ### `coverage`